oppressionslayer/larsdoku-solver/README.md

 larsdoku <puzzle> --siro-trust-solve #  # ( SIRO Guided Solver, zones + logic )
 larsdoku <puzzle> --siro-bootstrap-solve # ( Noraml Solver, but with Candidate Statistics so a boosted with statisics solver)

+or even better use!

+https://larsdoku.netlify.app/larsdoku_deploy_hypersiro !!
+It's a very awesome research tool for Soduku. know the breakdown of the

+missing techniques to help you further research into sudoku!

 ```

  ## The Anthem